guzenok/go-sqltest/README.md

 ======

 SqlTest is a test code generator for the [Go programming language][golang].
-It runs your tests on real db, records sql-traffic into sqlmock and makes your tests work without real db.
+It runs your tests on real db, records sql-traffic into [sqlmock][sqlmock] and makes your tests work without real db.